LongHoangNguyenH/Home-Rental/README.md

 👉 **Become a host**: User also can become a host to rent out their property.

-👉 **Make their wish list**: Admins can confirm and set appointment times to ensure they are properly scheduled.
+👉 **Make their wish list**: User can make their wish list to find their dream house.

-👉 **Managing by trip list**: Administrators have the ability to cancel any appointment as needed.
+👉 **Managing by trip list**: Trip list is a list of places that the user want to visit and they already add to their list.

-👉 **Make their properties list**: Patients receive SMS notifications to confirm their appointment details.
+👉 **Make their properties list**: Property list is a list of properties that the user already add to their list.

-👉 **Make their Reservation list**: The application works seamlessly on all device types and screen sizes.
+👉 **Make their Reservation list**: Reservation list is a list of reservations that the user already make.

 ## <a name="quick-start">🤸 Quick Start</a>